abhiram540/dsc_intro/README.md

 to check their answers or get unstuck.

 # About me
 Hi, I'm Abhi.
 A Data enthusiast.
-I love researching, organizing and generating meaningful insights out of structured/unstructured data.
+I love analyzing, researching, organizing and generating meaningful insights out of structured/unstructured data.

 # Yelp dataset
 Note, these exercises were put together using Round 12 of Yelp's